vboyev-MSFT/defender-docs/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus.md

 ### File/folder restriction

 You can restrict exclusions to only apply if the target is a file or a folder by making the intent specific.
-If the target is a file but the exclusion is specified to be a folder, the exclusion don't apply.
+If the target is a file but the exclusion is specified to be a folder, the exclusion doesn't apply.
 Conversely, if the target is folder but the exclusion is specified to be a file, the exclusion applies.

 #### File/folder exclusions default behavior